 Online Payment System FAQ

-The terminology used by tax payment systems varies, and it can be confusing to figure out what you should enter.
-In this FAQ section, you can click on any of the headings to reveal the explanation.
+The terminology used by online tax payment systems varies, and it can be confusing to figure out what you should enter.
+In this FAQ section, we answer some of the most common questions about online tax payments.

 Online tax payment systems require you to select the form you are paying from a list.
 Some systems list forms by their names while others list them by their number.
 For example, an individual paying federal taxes might select “US Individual Income Tax Return”, “Form 1040”, or something similar.
 To find the name of the form that was filed for you, look at the cover letter included with the copy of your return(s) provided by Hottel & Willis.
 To find the number of a form, look in the top-left corner of the return’s first page.